tsengia/intersection-dashboard/README.md

 This is a simple React JS single page application (SPA) for controlling virtual Traffic Intersections.
 The backend is powered by AWS AppSync and DynamoDB.

-This frontend app was originally built for a [previous IoT project of mine](https://github.com/tsengia/iot-thingy91-traffic-lights) and has now been refactored to use AWS.
+This frontend app was originally built for a [previous IoT project of mine](https://github.com/tsengia/iot-thingy91-traffic-lights) and has now been refactored to use AWS AppSync instead of oneM2M.

 __[Try it out here!](https://main.d357xgwrfyl7b5.amplifyapp.com/)__